Home

 Local establishments make a point of featuring their local produce, and the local farmers markets are a great way to sample regional delicacies.
 The markets are held in Napier on Saturdays and on Sundays in Hastings.
 Take your time to browse the many stalls and pick up a delicious bargain.

-Luxury in the Hawkes Bay Region
+Accommodation (with a little luxury) in the Hawkes Bay region

 When you combine fine food and wine with a sunny climate, you have the perfect setting for a luxury getaway.

 The Farm at Cape Kidnappers is a multi award winning luxury lodge, encompassing a stunning world class golf course, all set on a working, 6,000 acre sheep and cattle farm.
 Cape Kidnappers was voted 'world's best' by readers of the United Kingdom's Daily Telegraph in 2008 (scroll down the page to view a video about Cape Kidnappers).
-Cape Kidnappers picture

 And if you would like to stay "on vineyard", several wineries offer boutique lodgings in the vines.
 The region also has a growing range of luxury cottages and lodges for rent.

-Cape Kidnappers foyer picture For a special treat, how about an early start for a hot air balloon flight over the region.
+For a special treat, how about an early start for a hot air balloon flight over the region.
 Time stands still as you drift serenely over fields, vineyards, and rivers, and your view is framed by the surrounding mountains and ocean.

 For something a little more thrilling, take a helicopter flight to a winery for lunch and a wine tasting, or fly to a remote location for a spot of rafting or trout fishing.

-Art and Culture in the Hawkes Bay Region
+Art and culture in the Hawkes Bay region

-Napier is known as the Art Deco capital of the southern hemisphere, and only Miami in the United States has more Art Deco architecture.
-As mentioned, Napier was rebuilt following the 1931 Pania of the Reef picture earthquake.
+As mentioned, Napier was rebuilt following the 1931 earthquake.
 As this was at the peak of the Art Deco period, locals decided to concentrate on that style, resulting in the unique collection of buildings for which the city is now famous worldwide.

 The Art Deco theme is celebrated in February each year when thousands of people come to Napier for the Art Deco Weekend, a wonderful, bustling celebration of all things Art Deco.